Customize ESS

 You can customize your ESS deployment using [Kustomize](https://github.com/kubernetes-sigs/kustomize) [overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays).

-You can customize during or after your initial installation/deployment.
-By using customizations, you can add and remove the features as needed for your ESS deployment.
+You can customize during or after your initial By using customizations, you can add and remove the features as needed for your ESS deployment.

 These techniques allow you to create a number of workflows, such as: